 For many years the Year 2000 Plan District has enjoyed a continuous growth in its incremental value.
-In 2004-05 the value declined as a result of the Board approving the removal of certain taxable properties from the District.
+In 2004-05 the Board approved the removal of certain taxable properties from the District.
 Since then other removals have occurred, each reduction with the intent to limit tax increment revenues to approximately \$4 million per year.
 Beginning in fiscal year 2010-11 the Agency chose to under levy to achieve the \$4 million level.
 This level is sufficient to cover debt service requirements for existing and planned future debt.